What was your first “taste” of retirement?

 And what about spending?
 Households headed by people over the age of 65 spend almost $46,000 per year, the Bureau of Labor Statistics reports — that’s about $3,800 a month.
 Naturally, spending in retirement varies from household to household, and any unexpected costs such as supplemental health insurance premiums, housing costs if you move, and finally giving in and buying that yacht you’ve always dreamed of could come into play.

 With the annual cost of living nearly eclipsing the total amount most people have saved, it’s no surprise that Social Security benefits are the major source of income for the aging population, the Social Security Administration (SSA) reports.
-When the program was initiated in 1935, average life expectancy was 61 years old — today, it’s 78.6 years old according to the Center for Disease Control and Prevention.
+When the program was initiated in 1935, average life expectancy for men was 58 years and 62 years for women — today, it’s 78.6 years old according to the Center for Disease Control and Prevention.
 The bottom line: Social Security was not created to be a long-term retirement solution to begin with, and with people living decades longer today that’s even more clear.

 Even more troubling, Social Security benefits will be reduced, as the number of beneficiaries will eventually outweigh the number of active workers, the SSA projects.